TosbackCgusBridge-Bot/CGUs-versions/Patch/Privacy Policy.md

 Use of the Service, and this Privacy Policy, is subject to our Terms of Use.

-**Contact:** For questions or concerns relating to privacy, we can be contacted at: privacy@patch.com.
+**Contact**: For questions or concerns relating to privacy, we can be contacted at: privacy@patch.com.

-**United States of America:** Our Service is maintained in the United States of America.
+**United States of America**: Our Service is maintained in the United States of America.
 By using the Service, you freely and specifically give us your consent to export your Personal Information to the USA and to store and use it in the USA as specified in this policy.

-**Effective Date:** July 10, 2012
+**Effective Date**: July 10, 2012

-Patch Info
+Patch Corporate Info

-*   About Us
+*   About Patch
-*   Jobs
+*   Careers &.
+Volunteering

+Partnerships

 *   Advertise
-*   About Our Ads
-*   Terms of Use
-*   Privacy Policy - **UPDATED**

-Get in Touch

-*   Go Patch!
+*   Patch for Businesses
+*   What People Are Saying

+Support

-*   Help
+*   FAQs
 *   Contact Us
-*   Patch Blog

-Patch Initiatives

-*   PatchU
+*   About our Ads

-Copyright © 2014 Patch.
+© 2014 Patch.
 All Rights Reserved.

+*   **Patch Network**
+*   Terms of Use
+*   Privacy Policy